HIS 109 - Global History I: to the 1500s

 3. Explain the organization and development of the political systems of the non-Western world from the beginning until the 1500s.

-4. Explain the organization and development of political and economic systems of the non-Western world from the beginning until the 1500s.
+4. Explain the organization and development of economic systems of the non-Western world from the beginning until the 1500s.

 5. Describe relationships and exchanges among Asia, Africa, the Americas, and Europe from the beginning of civilization until the 1500s.